 Daily mileage and elevation may change.

-From camp we hike upstream along Eagle Creek to the trailhead.
-The trail ascends sharply, passing a nice set of cascades, before leveling off in a beautiful valley of huge meadows and isolated stands of trees.
-Now out of the canyon, views of the surrounding country abound.
-It is the perfect end to a wonderful backpacking experience.
-We plan to be back at the hotel between 3–4pm.
-Breakfast and Lunch included.
+We pack up our camp this morning and set out on our upstream hike along Eagle Creek, en route back to the trailhead.
+The trail ascends sharply, passing a picturesque waterfall before leveling off in a beautiful valley of huge meadows and isolated stands of trees.
+Now out of the canyon, our views open up and more of Yellowstone’s high-country landscapes materialize before our eyes.
+Finally back at the trailhead this afternoon, our van awaits to transport us back to Bozeman.
+We expect to arrive back at our Bozeman host hotel between 3–4pm.
+Breakfast and lunch included.

 Backpacking: 4–5 miles, Elevation gain: +1,000'; Van transfer: 2 hours